Reebs296/455MES/README.md

 - **Python**: For backend scripting and system logic.
 - **SQL**: Database management for production data.
-- **HTML/CSS/JavaScript**: Frontend for the MES user interface.
+- **PyQt5 Designer**: Frontend for the MES user interface.
-- **Web services**: For communication between MES and ERP systems (using standard protocols such as OPC UA and web services for data exchange).
+- **Tia Portal**: This is for communication between MES and ERP systems (using standard protocols such as OPC UA and web services for data exchange).

-## Team Roles

-- **Frontend Development**: Responsible for building the user interface.
-- **Backend Development**: Implements production functions and communication layers.
-- **Database Management**: Designs and manages the relational database.
-- **System Integration**: Ensures smooth communication between the MES and production equipment.

-## Project Milestones

-1. **Week 1-2**: Define functional specifications and outline system architecture.
-2. **Week 3-4**: Develop core MES production features and communication layers.
-3. **Week 5-6**: Implement database and integrate with frontend interfaces.
-4. **Week 7-8**: Add advanced functionality following the MESA model, including analytics.
-5. **Week 9-10**: Test the system, analyze performance, and make necessary improvements.

 ## Installation